Insality/shooting_circles/README.md

 - Other prefabs can be registered in place from your lua tables.

-## Detiled

-**[Detiled](https://github.com/Insality/detiled)** is a library that converts Tiled maps and tilesets to Decore entities.
-It allows setting up components, entities, and worlds from the Tiled map editor.

-- Rotation and scale changes for entities are supported.
-However, if an entity has a physics body, the scale should be uniform, as the physics body will be scaled by the same value as the entity.

 ## Tiled

 To view the [Tiled](https://www.mapeditor.org/) project, open `tiled/game_shooting_circle.tiled-project`.